Hellocar is another UK car buying startup closing doors

 The used car market seems ripe for disruption, not least in terms of customer service and creating a better experience online.
 However, if recent events are anything to go by, it is a hard nut to crack.
 Following Carspring going quiet after Rocket Internet pulled its funding, another U.K. car buying startup looks to be shutting up shop.

-According to sources, London-based Hellocar has creased trading, and hasn’t listed any available cars for sale since at least late October.
+According to sources, London-based Hellocar has ceased trading, and hasn’t listed any available cars for sale since at least late October.
 The startup was incubated by Founders Factory before being “spun out,” and in February announced that it had raised £1 million in a funding round led by JamJar Investments (the venture capital fund ran by the Innocent Drinks founders) and Zoopla founder and CEO Alex Chesterman,.

 A spokesperson for Hellocar has since confirmed that the company “is closing,” issuing the following statement: